vanish125/DS1054_BodePlotter/README.md

-Fork of the DS1054Z_BodePlotter adapted to use Feeltech FY6900 or similar signal generators Tested with Anaconda 2020.11 on Windows 10 20H2
+Fork of the DS1054Z_BodePlotter adapted to use Feeltech FY6900 or similar signal generators.

+Tested with Anaconda 2020.11 on Windows 10 20H2

 # DS1054Z_BodePlotter